Aditya19022/chatbot-support-system/README.md

 - ✅ Messages saved with timestamps in MySQL
 - ✅ Admin login page (username/password hardcoded)
 - ✅ Admin dashboard showing all chat messages
-- ✅ Admin can reoly to all chat messages
+- ✅ Admin can reply to all chat messages
 - ✅ Logout button for admin